 - With Delayed Release when using beads from a capsule, it is most effective to administer them with something acidic, such as a small amount of apple sauce or juice, pear purée or juice, or pedialyte.

 - With Delayed Release the acidic ‘something’ that is needed is to help keep the pH of the stomach contents low enough to keep the coating of the beads in place.
 If the coating dissolves while the drug is still in the stomach, it is then vulnerable to exposure to pockets of acid and degradation.
 The coating is specifically designed not to come off until it reaches the higher pH environment of the duodenum (the first section of the small intestine).
 Here the drug is absorbed into the blood stream.

 - With Delayed Release you must keep in mind that the medicine may not be as effective during the night.
-You will find more about this, below, see: Night Acid and Delayed Release vs. Immediate Release PPIs.
+To find out more about this, see: Night Acid and Delayed Release vs. Immediate Release PPIs.